Drayux/Catalyst/README.md

  - I could create a "check" mode that can determine if the current form of a spec is installed
  - Should spec files explicitly specify version numbers?
   - This would be a pain to maintain unless it were automated!

+Misc notes of things I keep losing track of from the development perspective:
+- The dotfiles/ directory is strictly files (data) that would be put into the system (usually linked).
+The spec/ directory is strictly the rules on how to install it.
+There exists a temptation to merge these, and while possible, I think this will complicate the organization.
+ - If we move feature spec into its dotfile dir (at say dotfiles/\<feature\>/init.lua) then where do we put system/ and depend/?
+ - We could remove system entirely and nest it within the feature spec, but then adding a new system would be far more tedious, requiring that we manually include/omit every feature.
+Simliarly, shared soft dependencies would most likely just be duplicated into any feature that calls for them.
+ - There is also the implication that doing this adds another directory from which we execute lua.
+The split structure means that no file in dotfiles/ is ever loaded as a chunk by the interpreter.

 Some extra notes for the new README:
 - The "installation" works by generating a bash script: ./install (gitignored)